joryleech/joryleech.github.io/projects/spiritbridge.md

 The main resources used were:
 * Unity
 * C#
+* Audacity
+* Blender

 ## Personal Involvement

 I was the lead programmer in charge of a team of one other programmer, and 3 artists.
 As a team lead I was responsible for scheduling members, maintaining expectations, and bridging the gap of understanding between artists and programmers.

 As a developer I was in charge of: The character controller, the dialog system, converting stories from the artists to the program, and maintaining our source code control.

+I also create the 3d Mesh for the town using blender, and it was textured by the art students.

 ## Dialog System.